Coolis1362/TS-KERNEL-ALL-VERSIONS/README.md

 The Requrements Are:

 - Must Know How To Code In Python
-- Must Have Git Installed
+- Must Have Git Installed If Not Get It [Here](https://git-scm.com/downloads/win)
 - need Python Installed From [Here](https://www.python.org/ftp/python/3.13.3/python-3.13.3-amd64.exe) and [Here](https://apps.microsoft.com/detail/9pnrbtzxmb4z?hl=en-US&gl=US)